 After university, Steve took a gap year with Africa Inland Mission in their aviation department (AIM AIR) in Kenya.
 This was a life-changing year and Steve has been sold on mission and mission aviation ever since.

 Nevertheless, on returning to the UK, the path to mission service and flying didn’t materialise and he trained as a patent attorney, working in the telecoms industry as a lawyer for seven years.

 Katie grew up in North London and attended the Pathfinder group at the local Anglican Church.
 Thanks to the faithful witness and clear teaching of the leader, she accepted Christ in her early teens.

 After A-levels, Katie took a gap year as a volunteer teacher with AIM in Kenya.
 This was a real turning point and God clearly called her to full-time mission work.

 Katie returned to the UK and took a theology degree, followed by midwifery training.
 We met at a young people’s conference and married the following year.

 At the end of 2007, the Lord spoke to Steve about furthering his flying skills so he could serve as a mission pilot.
-We returned to Kenya with our three sons, Jack, Toby and Ethan, in 2012 where Steve serves as Programme Manager/Pilot and Katie as Information Officer.
+The family moved to Kenya with their three sons, Jack, Toby and Ethan in 2012.
+Steve served as Programme Manager/Pilot and Katie as Information Officer until July 2018.